moj-analytical-services/mojrap/README.md

 ## Where does this package sit in our infrastructure?

 When someone creates a specific RAP within the MoJ, they look at their functions to see what can be made more general.
-Once these have been picked out, they are added to the internal Analytical Services Directorate RAP package [(asdrap)](https://github.com/moj-analytical-services/asdrap) where they get peer reviewed by othe analysts and start getting unit-tested etc. Once the functions have been through sufficient QA (and been used in the 'real world' e.g. an official stats release) they are then promoted to here.
+Once these have been picked out, they are added to the internal Analytical Services Directorate RAP package [(asdrap)](https://github.com/moj-analytical-services/asdrap) where they get peer reviewed by other analysts and start getting unit-tested etc. Once the functions have been through sufficient QA (and been used in the 'real world' e.g. an official stats release) they are then promoted to here.

 TL;DR